niksilver/EigenD-Explorer/README.md

     Examining <main:clicker1>
     ...

-And so on.
+..which continues for a while.
 With the factory setups this takes a _very_ long time, but you should see progress.
 Eventually you will get the prompt back and you can examine an agent, including its connections and any settings:

     ....
     Examining <main:rig5>